Featuring Katie Van Buren

 Settling Down But Not Slowing Down | Van Buren Photography

 For a while, Katie tried to manage both brands, but eventually, her baby fever got the best of her.
-The Denver, Colorado-based photographer knew it was time to give up weddings when she found herself bypassing photos of couples and heading straight to portraits at photography conventions.
+The Denver, Colorado-based photographer knew it was time to give up weddings and rebrand when she found herself bypassing photos of couples and heading straight to portraits at photography conventions.
 “It’s like an internal shift that happened, and all of a sudden, I was gravitating toward images of newborn babies, maternity shoots, and families.”

 Katie followed her heart toward portraits and was able to adjust her business to suit her changing lifestyle.
 “It’s interesting that the evolution of my business has gone down this path because now I can relate to my former wedding clients who have transitioned to having families.”